 Wu Lab, Northern Illinois University

-To prospective graduate applicants: I have decided to NOT recruit an incoming student for the Class of 2019.
-I have not confirmed my recruitment plans for the Class of 2020, but it is highly likely that I will recruit one incoming student for that cohort.
+To prospective graduate applicants: I have not confirmed my recruitment plans for the Class of 2020, but it is highly likely that I will recruit one incoming student for that cohort.

 For information about the Clinical Psychology PhD program:

 For information about the NIU Department of Psychology:

 For information about our in-house training clinic, the Psychological Services Center:

 My lab’s mission involves two related goals: (1) The pursuit of scholarly research in the hopes of better understanding human psychopathology and (2) The training of students for careers as clinical psychologists.
 The NIU training program identifies as a scientist-practitioner model program, which means to me that its purpose is to train clinical psychologists who are fully competent to critically evaluate and conduct scholarly research as well as to practice clinical psychology using empirically-supported methods.
 The closer the link between these two activities, the better.
 As such, the focus of the research done in the lab is on clinically-relevant issues and the clinical work performed is informed by the relevant empirical literature.